-My Orange Drizzle Cake recipe is full of the fresh and fruity orange flavours combined with light and fluffy sponge cake.
+My Orange Drizzle Cake recipe is full of fresh and fruity orange flavours combined with light and fluffy sponge cake.
 This fresh orange cake is full of flavour and absolutely delicious.
-I love this orange juice cake for a light easy to eat cake all year round.
+I love this orange juice cake for a light easy-to-eat cake all year round.
 It’s a lovely cake for a weekend bake and is great as an afternoon tea cake too.
-This easy orange upside down cake with fresh orange will be an afternoon tea classic and a family favourite recipe.
+This easy orange upside-down cake with fresh orange is so moist and above all sweet and juicy.

 I’m a massive fan of lemon drizzle cakes so I was intrigued to see if I could make it with oranges.
-I made it as an upside down cake so the beautiful orange slices would stay in place once cooked.
-It also makes it easier to serve when still warm.
-As you don’t need to wait until it’s cool to decorate.
+I made it an upside-down cake so the beautiful orange slices would stay in place once cooked.
+It also makes it easier to serve when still warm as you don’t need to wait until it’s cool to decorate.

 It’s a super simple cake and brilliant to make with children (but leave the hot syrup to the adults).